sawood164/Resume/Lab_Tool_Usage.md

-# 🔍 Professional Summary: Final Session on AI-Driven Software Engineering & Cursor Rules
+ Final Session on AI-Driven Software Engineering & Cursor Rules

 ## 🎯 Session Focus (00:01)
 The session advances the learning hierarchy by transitioning from basic prompt-following to creating and refining custom cursor rules, applying Bloom’s Taxonomy to reach higher-order skills like evaluation, synthesis, and creation.